Speedbird: Design significance

 Theyre Lee-Elliott was a graphic artist and painter working in London in the 1930s.

-The Speedbird is among his best known works.
-The minimalist, stylish and avant-garde design representing a bird in flight it is instantly recognisable and has a timelessly modern appeal.

 Lee-Elliott was influenced by Vorticism, particularly the work of Edward McKnight Kauffer.
 The logo echoes Kauffer's angular bird forms in his 1918 poster for the Daily Herald.

 Other notable works by Lee-Elliott include posters for the London Underground and the Airmail logo.
 Many of his paintings and original artworks are in the collection of the Victoria and Albert Museum.

 Other Speedbirds

 A somewhat different Speedbird logo was designed for Piedmont Airlines in 1948.

 Speedbird House was an office block at Heathrow Airport.
 It was originally the headquarters of BOAC and, until the company moved, of British Airways.

 Speedbird Way is a road near the Colnbrook Bypass, close to Heathrow Airport.
+It leads to the British Airways Headquarters 'Waterside'.

 Speedbird is also the name of one of the British Airways Sailing Club yachts.

 The Malliga MAL 04 Speedbird was a 2010s Austrian experimental high-speed monoplane.